 The methods developed in this paper apply to models that include unobserved effects to capture grouping or clustering structures in the data such as models for panel and network data.
 These effects allow us to control for unobserved group heterogeneity that might be related to the covariates causing endogeneity or omitted variable bias.
-They also serve to parsimoniously account for clustering dependences in the data.
+They also serve to parsimoniously account for dependencies in the data.
 We illustrate the wide applicability with an empirical example to gravity models of trade.
 In this case the outcome is the volume of trade between two countries and each observational unit corresponds to a country pair indexed by exporter country (sender) and importer country (receiver).
-We estimate the distributional effects of gravity variables such as the geographical distance controlling for exporter and importer country effects that pick up unobserved heterogeneity that might be correlated with the gravity variables.
+We estimate the distributional effects of gravity variables such as the geographical distance controlling for exporter and importer country effects that pick up unobserved heterogeneity possibly correlated with the gravity variables.
 We uncover significant heterogeneity in the effects of distance and other gravity variables across the distribution, which is missed by traditional mean methods.
-We also find that the Poisson model, which is commonly used in the trade literature to deal with zero trade in many country pairs, does not provide a good approximation to the distribution of the volume of trade due to severe overdispersion and outliers.
+We also find that the Poisson model, which is commonly used in the trade literature to deal with zero trade in many country pairs, does not provide a good approximation to the distribution of the volume of trade due to heavy tails.

 Literature review.
 Unlike mean effects, there are different ways to define distributional and quantile effects.
 For example, we can distinguish conditional effects versus unconditional or marginalized effects, or quantile effects versus quantiles of the effects.
 Here we give a brief review of the recent literature on distributional and quantile effects in panel data models emphasizing the following aspects: (1) type of effect considered; (2) type of unobserved effects in the model; and (3) asymptotic approximation.
 For the unobserved effects, we distinguish models with one-way effects versus two-way effects.
 For the asymptotic approximation we distinguish short panels with large N and fixed T versus long panels with large N and large T, where N and T denote the dimensions of the panel.
 We focus mainly on fixed effects approaches where the unobserved effects are treated as parameters to be estimated, but also mention some correlated random effects approaches that impose restrictions on the distribution of the unobserved effects.
-This paper deals with inference on marginalized quantile effects in large panels with two-way effects, which has not being previously considered in the literature.
+This paper deals with inference on marginalized quantile effects in large panels with two-way effects, which has not been previously considered in the literature.
+Indeed, to the best of our knowledge, it is the first paper to provide inference methods for quantile treatment effects from panel and network models with two-way fixed effects.